 About half an hour by bike from the place where I stay there is a popular residential area, built over the last 20 years, called Hammarby Sjöstad.
 There are 11.000 apartments – homes for about 25.000 people.
 The district is situated close to the waterfront, and it seems like the architects …Continue Reading

 Yesterday at noon it was sunny and clear.
 I left my suburb with the bike to do some shopping and go to the gym.
 The city was full of strolling Stockholmers.
-There were also quite a few Russian- and italian-speaking tourists (with frequently used cameras) leaving a trace of expensive …Continue Reading
+There were also quite a few Russian- and italian-speaking tourists (with frequently used cameras) leaving traces of expensive perfume …Continue Reading

 About two years ago, I visited an exhibition at the Medelhavsmuséet (The Mediterrenean museum) in Stockholm.
 I was amazed by the strong, vibrant colours of those faces and bodies from ancient times.
 I learned that originally they were all painted – not white, as we are used to see them. …Continue Reading

 At night, the dirty highway junctions look beautiful, light up and shimmering like metal.
 In spite of drizzle, biking towards home in solitude may be a pleasant sensation.
 The WordPress weekly photo challenge is Reflections.
 There are numerous posts containing reflections in this blog.
 To see some of them, I …Continue Reading

 During a walk yesterday I found some strange plants.
 At first I thought the red bulbs under the old leaves were half burried fruits.
 A little further away there were two more developed plants.
 Their flesh pink folds looked somehow indecent on the dark soil.
 Ailsa’s travel theme this week …Continue Reading